Fortunly's Guide

 Additional Promotions

-The best credit card for dining rewards is not the one that just gives you a hefty cashback or number of reward points when you dine, but one that combines dining benefits with other useful promotions or bonuses.
+The right card is not the one that just gives you a hefty cashback or number of reward points when you dine, but one that combines dining benefits with other useful promotions or bonuses.

-These can include benefits like free miles, free access to a plethora of subscription services, hotel credits, various entertainment options, shopping perks, movie tickets, and much more.
+These can include benefits like free miles, free access to subscription services, hotel credits, various entertainment options, shopping perks, movie tickets, and much more.

 Depending on the promotion in question, these benefits can greatly improve a card's functionality or even offset its annual fee if you use the promotions in full.
 Dining credit cards can also give students a great way to start developing a healthy credit score with perks such as cashback on groceries and bonus meals for dining out.

-Business and small business owners can also benefit from a dining business card targeted at entrepreneurs, which can help manage spending for wining and dining with clients.
+Business owners can also benefit from a dining cards targeted at entrepreneurs, which can help manage spending for wining and dining with clients.

 Credit Score Requirement